WildBeavers/terraform-aws-ec2-instance/docs/user/variables.md

 ## use_num_suffix

-Description: Always append numerical suffix to instance name, even if instance_count is 1.
+Description: Always append a numerical suffix to the instance name, even if instance_count is 1.

 Type: `bool`